wetw0rk/Sickle/CONTRIBUTING.md

 Depending on what the reason is for your pull request I ask you follow the guidelines below:

-- If you are extended the core framework (say a header file) ensure that you match the structure layout to that of C code.
+- If you are extending the core framework (say a header file) ensure that you match the structure layout to that of C code.
 I will be manually checking this so be patient when you submit a PR.

-- Make sure that your module is documented appropriately.
-No need for a comment each line but it needs to be verbose enough for me to ensure no backdoors are added to the framework.
+- Make sure that any module submitted is documented appropriately.
+No need for a comment on each line but it needs to be verbose enough for me to ensure no backdoors are added to the framework.
 Regardless, I will be testing your code!

 - Try your best to stick to [PEP8](https://peps.python.org/pep-0008/), however I will not be super strict on this.